Friday, 1 October 2021, 7 p.m.

 Is there lots to do before you dive in and start writing the story?
 What kind of research do you do, and how long do you spend researching before beginning a book?

 Yes, there is much to do.
 Before writing the narrative, I try to find out anything and everything I can about setting, real life events and people connected to the story, and all manner of technical information.
 Sometimes it takes a couple of months, sometimes less.
 But that is only the beginning.
 While writing the narrative, I am constantly going online to learn more about the subject of the book.
-I have a library card which I use all the time.
-And Mr. Google and Mr. Wikipedia are two of my best friends.
+Yes, I have a library card which I use all the time.
+And Mr. Google and Mr. Wikipedia are two of my closest friends.

 How much ‘world building’ takes place before you start writing?